dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

     --------------------------------------------------------------------------------

-With X-ray datasets this can often be used as a quick assessment of radiation damage.
+With X-ray datasets this histogram can often be used as a quick assessment of radiation damage.
 With electron diffraction that can be more difficult, both because the total rotation angle for the scan is usually smaller and because the Ewald sphere for electron diffraction is very flat.
 This means that the variability of this plot is rather high.
-Some orientations are close to zone axes and produce many spots whereas others off those directions produce bands of spots instead.
-This can be explored now in the image viewer with this command:
+Some orientations are close to zone axes and have many spots in the diffracting condition, whereas other orientations produce bands of fewer spots instead.
+We can explore the found spots now in the image viewer with this command:

 .. code-block:: bash